cpske/ISP/assignment/ku-polls/inception.md

 * Testable
 * Written as complete sentences with clear, correct English.

+Many projects write requirements as User Stories or Use Cases.
+We're not doing that here.

 Avoid writing implementation details as requirements.

 ### Development Plan or Software Development Plan